-When visiting my brother in Singapore I like to frequent its tearooms and teahouses, so here’s a (by no means definitive) guide to Singapore venues that serve quality leaf.
+My brother used to live in Singapore so I’d frequent its tearooms and teahouses, so here’s a (by no means definitive) guide to Singapore venues that serve quality leaf.

 Please note this section covers venues where you can sit down to enjoy tea.

 Tea Bone Zen Mind

 98 Emerald Hill Road

 The koi pond in the foyer says it all.
 This beautifully appointed terrace house is home to a number of different tea ‘zones’, with upholstered booths, a modern European tea room and a tatami-lined Japanese style area on offer.
 The tea degustation, which pairs artfully prepared food with high grade tea, will give you the full Tea Bone Zen Mind experience.
 There is a small boutique on the ground floor where you can purchase tea to take home.
 By appointment only.

 (MRT: Tanjong Pagar or Chinatown)